ShadeLab/Centralia_16S_analysis/Error_Rate_Calculation/Error_Calculation_Notes.md

 ### No Crap Error Rate
- Using the UPARSE pipeline, remove any reads from the denoised set that match 100% to one of the craptaminant OTUs.
-Use the resulting sequences to calculate an error rate. ~1.4% error rate
+ Using the UPARSE pipeline, remove any reads from the **merged set** that match 100% to one of the craptaminant OTUs.
+Resulted in file containing **253257 reads**.
+Use the resulting sequences to calculate an error rate. ~1.4% error rate.